gauge-sh/tach/README.md

 ![tach show](docs/assets/tach_show.png)

-Note that this graph is generated remotely using your `tach.yml` contents.
+Note that this graph is generated remotely the contents of your `tach.yml`.

 You can view the dependencies and usages for a given path:
 ```bash